 Second, it’s also clear that an awful lot of counties with relatively small black populations flipped over to the Republicans.
 We can zoom in on this region and label the states these counties are in as well.
 Down here we see a lot of counties in Wisconsin, Michigan, Minnesota, Indiana, and Iowa, along with a bunch of rural counties in Maine, New York, and Illinois.
 Off to the upper right of these areas you can see some of the larger county flips in New York, Pennsylvania, Ohio, and Florida.

-Finally, here’s a plot of all counties and flipped counties by percent college (on the x-axis) and median household income (on the y-axis).All Posts by Date · All Posts by Category
+Finally, here’s a plot of all counties and flipped counties by percent college (on the x-axis) and median household income (on the y-axis).All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader